moskalyk/arbr/README.md

 all these projects will converge on the arbr protocol in a simplified smart contract implementation, with a prime focus on eth(OS)tep.

-Technologies used: hands, ritual, ethereum, polygon, charged particles, filecoin, fluence network
+Technologies used: hands, ritual, ethereum, _/^^(ツ)_/¯, charged particles, filecoin, fluence network

 ## user stories: